DineshDevkota/backup_with_bash/readme.txt

-This repository is a basic one.
+The bash Script repository.

-It has just a bash script that backs up every thing from the MYWORK directory to WORKDONE directory.
+This script backs up every thing from the MYWORK directory to WORKDONE directory everyday.

+It helps in version control as one will have copy of the work backedup automatically.